-Figure F5 indicates Coral Gables should receive approximately \$2.87 million in fire impact fee revenue over the 20 ten years, if actual development matches the projections documented in Appendix A. To the extent the rate of development either accelerates or slows down, there will be a corresponding change in the need for infrastructure and impact fee revenue.
+Figure F5 indicates Coral Gables should receive approximately \$2.87 million in fire impact fee revenue over 20 years, if actual development matches the projections documented in Appendix A. To the extent the rate of development either accelerates or slows down, there will be a corresponding change in the need for infrastructure and impact fee revenue.